Ashok-Varma/Gander/README.md

 1. Apps using Gander will display a notification showing a summary of ongoing HTTP activity.
 Tapping on the notification launches the full Gander UI.
 Apps can optionally suppress the notification, and launch the Gander UI directly from within their own interface.
 HTTP interactions and their contents can be exported via a share intent.
 2. Search HTTP Activity and also request and response
 3. The main Gander activity is launched in its own task, allowing it to be displayed alongside the host app UI using Android 7.x multi-window support.
+4. Gander Provides following variants
+    - Persistence : Saves logs to disk and TTL can be controlled
+    - In Memory Database : Logs will be in memory as long as the app lifecycle.
+    - No Op : This does nothing.
+So if users want Gander only in debug builds they can releaseCompile NoOp without dealing with variants, if(Build.DEBUG) ..etc

 ![Multi-Window](assets/multiwindow.gif)